 Women are being used by abortion providers to commit Medicaid fraud

-A famous quote says “Once it’s happenstance.
+A famous quote says, “Once it’s happenstance.
 Twice is coincidence.
 Three times is enemy action.”
 And we see that quote proven true with the documented pattern of Medicaid fraud happening at Curtis Boyd’s New Mexico abortion facility.
 Abortion On Trial has obtained the medical records for three separate women suing Boyd after being patients at his Southwestern Women’s Options facility in Albuquerque.
 All three of those women’s records document Medicaid fraud resulting in taxpayers covering the bill for their elective abortions.
 As previously reported on our website, doctors employed at Boyd’s S.W.O. facility have admitted under oath to having no psychological credentials and following no protocol for determining the mental health of patients.
 Yet these same physicians charged taxpayers through Medicaid for an abortion that was documented as “necessary” for the “mental health” of the woman.
-This happened not with one of the women whose records we obtained...but with all three of them.
-Each woman, despite not receiving any mental health assessment or speaking to a psychiatrist, were recorded as needing an abortion for mental health reasons.
-Documenting these elective abortions as necessary for mental health allows the provider to charge the service to Medicaid which S.W.O. conveniently offers to assist patients with handling.
+This happened not with one of the women whose records we obtained, but with all three of them.
+Despite not receiving any mental health assessment or speaking to a psychiatrist, each woman was recorded as needing an abortion for mental health reasons.
+Documenting these elective abortions as necessary for mental health allows the provider to charge the service to Medicaid, which S.W.O. conveniently offers to assist patients with handling.

 Another woman, Jessica Duran, is suing S.W.O. for coercion.
 Doctors isolated her in a room for an undisclosed amount of time after she spit out the abortion pill she was given.
-Her chart clearly documents her uncertainty about going through with her abortion and she’s even quoted in her chart as saying “I couldn’t do it”.
-She stands by the fact that she wanted her baby and felt she had no way out of the abortion which is why she eventually gave into the pressure to continue the procedure...yet she too was documented as “needing” the abortion for mental health reasons.
+Her chart clearly documents her uncertainty about going through with the abortion, and she’s even quoted in her chart as saying, “I couldn’t do it.”
+Jessica stands by the fact that she wanted her baby and felt she had no way out of the abortion, which is why she eventually gave in to the pressure to continue the procedure...yet she too was documented as “needing” the abortion for mental health reasons.